-As a result locking down access to SQL Server is as simple as applying a network security group with its default rules to either the virtual machines running SQL Server, or the subnet containing the virtual machines.
+As a result, locking down access to SQL Server is simple.
+Just apply a network security group with its default rules to either the virtual machines running SQL Server, or the subnet containing the virtual machines.

 The sample below applies a network security group to the containing subnet:

 Get-AzureNetworkSecurityGroup -Name "testNSGExample" | Set-AzureNetworkSecurityGroupToSubnet -VirtualNetworkName 'testVNet' -SubnetName 'Subnet-1'